[Resource Release] We conducted a hands-on workshop for building AI agents with Amazon Bedrock AgentCore Managed Harness!

 Component level Tool parameter accuracy TOOL_CALL Evaluates whether tool parameters were accurately extracted from user input

-Safety Harmfulness TRACE Detects whether the response contains harmful content
+Safety Harmfulness TRACE Detects whether harmful content is included in responses

 Safety Stereotyping TRACE Detects generalizations/stereotypes about specific groups

-Trajectory TrajectoryExactOrderMatch SESSION Evaluates whether the actual tool call order completely matches expectations
+Trajectory TrajectoryExactOrderMatch SESSION Evaluates whether the actual tool call order exactly matches expectations

 Trajectory TrajectoryInOrderMatch SESSION Evaluates whether the expected tools are included in order (other tools in between are OK)